 “Carbonplace’s partnership with PNZ Carbon exemplifies how our platform’s registry access services can set a new bar for security and transparency in the voluntary carbon market and together, we can rapidly scale carbon finance for some of the UK’s trickiest areas to decarbonise,” said Scott Eaton, CEO of Carbonplace.
 “Buyers of PNZ Carbon credits on Carbonplace’s platform can be safe in the knowledge they’re trading and retiring credits in the most secure way available to the market today.”

-The technology that underpins Carbonplace is a private Ethereum blockchain with Consensys as the development partner.
+In its original iteration, the technology that underpinned Carbonplace was a private Ethereum blockchain with Consensys as the development partner.
+However, we’ve been informed that Carbonplace no longer uses blockchain.